 All members can gain access to the password protected area of the website where visitors can take part in the discussion forum and get access to a range of resources exclusive to members.

 6. Local group network

 A network of local groups throughout the UK and Republic of Ireland provide opportunities for CPD and the chance to make contact with other members either socially or to share experiences.

 The Faculty runs a regular programme of CPD seminars and a biennial conference, the Faculty of Homeopathy Congress – all members of the Faculty are entitled to a discounted rate for the Congress.
 To find out what’s coming up visit the events section.

 A culture of research is being fostered within the Faculty’s membership, with plans underway for collaborative research projects at a national and international level.

 We can provide PowerPoint presentations, both for giving introductory talks to other healthcare professionals and to members of the public on homeopathy.

 We can also provide Faculty literature such as the Faculty brochure or Education brochure for members doing presentations or representing the Faculty at various events.

 11. Corporate membership of international homeopathic organisations

-Members and Fellows receive corporate membership of the leading international homeopathic body European Committee for Homeopathy (ECH) and associate membership of Liga Medicorum Homoeopathica Internationalis (LIGA) as well as access to 'Homeopathy' (PubMed).
-The Faculty is represented at the highest levels in both these organisations and plays an active part in the international community.
+Members and Fellows receive corporate membership of the leading international homeopathic body European Committee for Homeopathy (ECH) as well as access to 'Homeopathy' (PubMed).
+The Faculty is represented at the highest level within the ECH and plays an active role in the international community.